-Related Article: Dog Reactivity: 7 Skills Your Dog Should Know
+Related Guide*: Dog Reactivity: 7 Skills Your Dog Should Know

-* In this article, you can read an outline of the type of program that I use with reactive and aggressive dogs.
+* In this free guide, you can read an outline of the type of program that I use with reactive and aggressive dogs.

 But the question still remains – WHY is reactivity so common today and even seems to be on the rise?